 AppDynamics for databases gives DevOps teams visibility of how their application's SQL executes.
 When performance drops below acceptable threshholds, they can collaborate with DBAs rather than simply pointing a finger.
-Users of AppDynamics will now be able to find the root cause of slow SQL and stored procedures in their applications, you can quickly and easily isolate slow queries and diagnose the root cause of performance issues in your application.
+Users of AppDynamics will now be able to find the root cause of slow SQL and stored procedures in their applications, you can easily and swiftly locate slow queries and detect the main cause of performance bottlenecks in your application.

-Application databases these days vary significantly.
-Most use Oracle, some use MySQL and obviously .NET applications work better with Windows-based platforms such ase SQL Server and Sybase.
-It's therefore critical that you obtain a holistic view of performance across all your databases.
+Application databases these days differ significantly.
+Most use Oracle, a few use MySQL and obviously .NET applications work better with Windows-based platforms such ase SQL Server and Sybase.
+It's therefore critical that you obtain a holistic view of performance beyond all your databases.

 Real-Time Performance Metrics

 You need too know immediately what is happening in a database at any given moment.
 Did the database run out of connections?
 Is the database experiencing latency from row locking?
 These are just a few answers you can get from the “Current” workspace which provides a real-time view of database resources and performance.